✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for Drip: WP-side sync settings & event hooks as tables

-Drip pushes WooCommerce events to its cloud — customers and revenue reporting live there.
-The WP plugin keeps its account ID, JS-snippet flags, opt-in default state, and checkout-text overrides in wp_options.
-SleekView gives ops a real table for that.
+Drip pushes WooCommerce events straight to its cloud where the customer record lives.
+The WP plugin keeps account ID, opt-in defaults, JS-snippet flags and checkout text in wp_options.
+SleekView turns that into a real audit table.

 ♾️ Lifetime License available